 - Transition to Adulthood: Preparing foster youth for a successful future and providing support as they transition into adulthood

 What is the difference between a Hub Home and a Satellite Home?

 The Hub Home, like Grandma or Auntie’s house, provides tangible support to both the children and adults in the Constellation.
-Typically the Hub Home is a licensed foster family home, or in some cases a residential treatment center, depending on the emotional and behavioral needs (acuity level) of participating children and youth.
+Typically the Hub Home is an experienced, licensed foster family home, or someone with vast experience working with young people and adults that supports the emotional and behavioral needs (acuity level) of participating children and youth.

 A Satellite Home is one of 6 to 10 licensed foster or kinship families in a Constellation providing full-time care to 1-6 children and/or youth.